 - Where the message's call to action takes you

-Cisco IronPort technology is a truly effective solution, providing both proactive and reactive protection against phishing.
-Measures such as DKIM signing of email clearly identify mail sent from your organization.
-At the same time, automatic updates to signature files and preventive security defenses consistently provide the latest protection and information on emerging threats.
+Cisco Email Security technology provides both proactive and reactive protection.
+Measures such as DomainKeys Identified Mail (DKIM) signing clearly identify mail sent from your organization.
+At the same time, automatic updates to signature files and preventive security defenses provide the latest protection and information on emerging threats.